bradymholt/tiger-provisioning/README.md

 3. After running  `umount boot root` from above, shutdown VirtualBox and then Eject the SD Card from OS X.
 2. Insert SD Card into Pi and boot

-## Setup DNS/DHCP

-1. Setup DDNS domain on freedns.afraid.org
-2. In LAN Router (Tomato) at http://192.168.1.1
- - Go to Status > Device List and find device with name `alarmpi`
- - Click `[static]` (redirects to Basic > Static DHCP/ARP/IPT) and configure a static IP of 192.168.1.12
- - Go to Basic > DDNS and setup FreeDNS DDNS update with correct Token for domain
- - Go to Port Forwarding config and map external port 81 to internal 192.168.1.12:3900

 ## Pre-provisioning

 1. `ssh alarm@[IP from device list]` (password: alarm)